 If you wish to charge for our event you are welcome to do so.
 We can not offer advice on what you should charge or how you should because every place is different.
 Some places can do this successfully, some can’t.
 If you have never done this before, we recommend that you seek council of other organizations within your area that have.
 We also encourage you to read the list of helpful suggestions on Tickets below.

 Our shows and exhibit displays vary widely in price due to the extreme range of possibilities of offerings we provide.
 This will be discussed and determined with each client.
 We do understand however that budget is a key determining factor in whether a client is able to book our ministry or not.
 Therefore, we will attempt here to give a fair estimation of some of the event possibilities and the range of price they would fall into.
 First, you should estimate your travel and lodging expense based up where you are located and where we will be coming from.
 You can easily google airplane fares and local hotels in your area to come up with this estimate.
 The airport we would fly out of would Washington Dulles (IAD) if we are flying.
 Gas expense would vary greatly depending on distance and what kind/how many vehicles we would be traveling in.
 Next you need to determine who you wish to come.
 Do you want a single speaker (such as Pastor Josh) or performer (such as Lucy)?
 All chosen performers require Pastor Josh in addition (in order to direct the performance).
 Each actor is paid for their performances and Pastor Josh asks for an honorarium depending on the amount of work involved in putting together your event and executing it.
 The last expense to determine is how much of the Narnia Exhibit will be at your event.
 Suitcase Shows are fairly inexpensive, where the full emersion event is several thousand dollars.
 To give a rough ballpark pricing structure (that doesn't include travel or lodging) Pastor Josh's honorarium is usually around $750-$1000, Narnia actors are $50-$200, and the Exhibit can be anywhere from $1500 to $7500 depending on how much is brought and the work involved in transporting and setting it up/taking it down.
 We will do our best to work with any budget but please keep in mind that every event we do has a certain amount of operational expenses involved and we must clear at least these.
+Budget must be determined to be available prior to us committing any serious time or effort on your possible event.
+We also do not schedule commit any of our team to your possible event until money and dates have been confirmed.
 At this time due to the high costs of developing this ministry, we are not in a position to offer larger shows for free.
-If we can do what you are interested in locally and easily and without any overhead expenses and our chosen performers are willing to volunteer their time and talents, we may consider your event for free if there is some other tangible benefit such as promotional exposure or the offering of a location we simply wish to perform at even for free (such as for the C.S.
-Lewis Institute event).
+If we can do what you are interested in locally and easily and without any overhead expenses and our chosen performers are willing to volunteer their time and talents, we may consider your event for free if there is some other tangible benefit such as promotional exposure or the offering of a location we simply wish to perform at even for free (such as we did for the C.S.
+Lewis Institute).
 These sort of locations we consider it an honor to even be permitted to showcase in!

 PS- Should you have read this far and you represent either one of the museums of the Smithsonian, Wolftrap, or the Kennedy Center, we very much want to perform for you and will do our first performance or Exhibit showing for free!
 It would truly be an honor and our pleasure.
 Please Contact Us!